nlsfi/pta-intelligent-search/README.md

 Open a browser window with the URL http://localhost:8080

+## Testing

+In project pta-intelligent-search-qa there are integration tests that depend on data generated in projects pta-intelligent-search-harvester and pta-intelligent-search-api by using exec-maven-plugin.
+In order to run the tests, those projects should be compiled and packaged first.
+The simplest way verify that all is working is to run `mvn clean install` at the root of the project.

 ## Updating spatial regions

 Databases (geoJSON files) containing the bounding boxes of Finnish municipalities, sub regions and regions